scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 ## Step 4.
 Install Scalar DL

-After creating a Kubernetes cluster next step is to deploy Scalar DL into the AKS cluster.
-This section shows how to install Scalar DL to the AKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts).
+In this section, we will deploy Scalar DL on the AKS cluster using [Helm charts](https://github.com/scalar-labs/helm-charts).

 ### Prerequisites

-Install Helm on your bastion to deploy helm-charts:
+You must install Helm on your bastion to deploy helm-charts:

-* [Helm](https://helm.sh/docs/intro/install/): helm command-line tool to manage releases in the AKS cluster.
-In this tutorial, it is used to deploy Scalar DL and Schema loading helm charts to the AKS cluster.
+* [Helm](https://helm.sh/docs/intro/install/): Helm command-line tool to manage releases in the AKS cluster, Helm version 3.2.1 or latest is required.
+  In this guide, it is used to deploy Scalar DL and Schema loading helm charts to the AKS cluster.
-   Helm version 3.2.1 or latest is required.

 ### Requirements